 For females with certain early-stage gynecologic cancers, it may be possible to do limited surgery, or in some cases take medication to preserve fertility.
 For example, some females who have early-stage cervical cancer can have their cervix removed but have their uterus left in place.
 This procedure is called radical trachelectomy and may help you carry a pregnancy.
-To learn more about radical trachelectomy, ask your nurse for the resource About Your Radical Trachelectomy or search for it www.mskcc.org/pe.
+To learn more about radical trachelectomy, read About Your Radical Trachelectomy.

 Some females will not be able to preserve their fertility before treatment and some may choose not to for personal reasons.
 This doesn’t necessarily mean that you won’t be able to build a family.
 Some females will be able to get pregnant naturally without medical help.
 Some may have a low ovarian reserve but will be able to get pregnant with fertility treatment provided by a RE.
 If you’re unable to have a biological child in the future, there are other ways of building a family after cancer treatment.

 - You can use donor eggs or embryos.
 Donor eggs are given by young females who undergo a cycle of ovarian stimulation and egg retrieval.
 These are fertilized with sperm from your partner or a donor to create embryos for transfer into your uterus.
 Donor embryos are usually given by couples who had infertility treatment, have completed building their families, and do not want to discard their remaining embryos.
 The cost of using donor embryos is much lower than that of donor eggs.